 This cannot implementation dependant since this is measured by one device and sent as feedback to another one.

 TGad Editor: Change P350L26 as follows:

-amplitude and phase of this tap in the k’th repetition compared to the first one.
+amplitude and phase of this tap in the k’th repetition compared to this tap in first TRN-T subfield.